 The Farriers Registration Council has advised Registered Farriers that they may provide farriery services to equines with strict social distancing guidelines adhered to.

 If your horse is on prescribed medication, ensure you have sufficient supplies in stock.
 If you have any concerns, contact your vet practice.

 Equine therapist member bodies are advising and updating their members accordingly.
-It is likely that many can now return to gradually seeing all cases, including maintenance cases, with the normal veterinary referral or consent, providing social distancing can be maintained.
+Many can now return to gradually seeing all cases, including maintenance cases, with the normal veterinary referral or consent, providing social distancing can be maintained.
 Further details are available from:

 Saddle and Bridle Fitting

-The Society of Master Saddlers has advised its members that those who are able to return to work can do so in a reduced manner, seeing fewer clients per day, and applying risk assessments prior to and during the visit.
+The Society of Master Saddlers has advised its members that those returning to work must do so safely, with adequate measures in place and following any official regional regulations and guidelines.
 In addition to comprehensive guidance for its members, Client Advisory Notes have been issued and are available to view here.

 Government's Coronavirus (COVID-19) Advice

 Please read our information and advice for horse owners and business owners during the Coronavirus (Covid-19) outbreak